Application Now Open for Summer 2020! Deadline is April 19, 2020! Fellowships begin on June 1, 2020.

 PLEASE REVIEW FELLOWSHIP PROGRAM PROCEDURES AND ELIGIBILITY REQUIREMENTS LISTED BELOW!

-The Honors College with Johnson & Johnson Women in STEM2D Life Sciences Summer Undergraduate Research Fellowship (HCW-SURF) award includes a $3500 stipend for summer research experience.
+The Honors College with Johnson & Johnson Women in STEM2D Life Sciences Summer Undergraduate Research Fellowship (HCW-SURF) award includes a $4000 stipend for a 10 week summer research experience.
 The Fellowship is generously funded by the Honors College with Johnson & Johnson Women in STEM2D.

 The Fellowship is open to Honors College undergraduate women that are Division of Life Science majors (Biological Sciences (119), Cell Biology & Neuroscience (146), Genetics (447), or Molecular Biology & Biochemistry (694)) pursuing novel, independent life science based undergraduate research under the supervision of Rutgers-NB faculty members.
 Students may work with DLS faculty or faculty from other departments in SAS or other units (e.g. RWJMS, CINJ, Biomedical Engineering, Pharmacy).
 Students working with DLS faculty not selected for this award will automatically be considered for the DLS-SURF.